 I spend a lot of thought on what should be a good example of crafting clean history as one may easily write a book full of examples.
 Writing example commit messages may not be that beneficial or interesting.
 Yet another interactive rebase tutorial is also not needed.
 So instead I decided to focus on something else that I see often more and more developers not doing it right - splitting changes.

 Sometimes people introduce two separate changes in a single file while consumed in the working process.
-Later on when reviewing your commit messages and making sure yout commit history is clean, they notice that a commit message describe two distinct changes.
+Later on, when reviewing your commit messages and making sure your commit history is clean, they notice that a commit message describes two distinct changes.
 So they decide to split them up.
 So far so good.
-The issue arise when the changes to be split are in the same file.
+The issue arises when the changes to be split are in the same file.
 That feels unnatural and hard to fit in one’s head as it would mean that one file has to be both staged and unstaged at the same time.
 How that could be even possible?
 Let’s see.

 The most common that you would want to remember and use regularly are: